Heating, Ventilation and Air Conditioning

 Registration forms are available through the NIC Workforce Training Center in Post Falls, usually beginning in late June.
 Registration begins July 1.
 Full payment of tuition is required at the time of registration.
 To obtain forms and/or to register, contact the Workforce Training Center at 208-769-3333.
 Students are encouraged to register during the month of July.

 Apprentice instruction is available by correspondence for licensed apprentices who may have extreme distance (50 miles or greater from the Workforce Training Center) or schedule considerations that prohibit attendance in classroom instruction.
 North Idaho College must first approve application requests.
-For a correspondence application, call Peggy at (208) 769-7735.
+For information, call Peggy at (208) 769-7735.

 Employment in the Trades